mrtrpak/password-generator-2/README.md

 ## How to Start

 Once the code is forked view the html file in the browser to generate your own password.
+There is also the option to copy the password to your clipboard once a password is generated.

+## Password Options

+- Length: between 10-99 characters
+- Character sets: lowercase letters, uppercase letters, numbers and symbols

 ## Obstacles